Govindcoderr/Crop_Pest_Problem_Solution/Readme.md

 - Verify table format (must have header + separator)

 ### Issue: "Embedding error"
-- Ensure Cohere model is available in your region
+- Ensure  is available in your region
-- Check AWS Bedrock model access
+- Check  model access

 ---